neverlosecc/source2gen/README.md

 ### Update the Game Definition

-Before building the project in Visual Studio, you will need to update the game define in the file `include\sdk\interfaces\schemasystem\schema.h`.
+Before building the project in Visual Studio, you will need to update the game definition.
+The default definition is `CS2`. \
 Possible options are: `CS2`, `SBOX`, `ARTIFACT2`, `ARTIFACT1`, `DOTA2`, `UNDERLORDS`, `DESKJOB`.

 or